HamletDuFromage/aio-switch-updater/README.md

 - Download firmware files to `/firmware` that can then be installed using DayBreak.

 ### ⬦ Download cheats
 - Download and extract daily-updated cheat code.
 The program will only extract cheat codes for the games you own.
 By default, this homebrew will overwrite the existing cheats.
-If you have your own cheat files that you'd like to keep as is, you can turn off cheat updates for specific titles in `Tools->Cheat Menu`.
+If you have your own cheat files that you'd like to keep as is, you can turn off cheat updates for specific titles in `Tools→Cheat Menu`.
 - Download cheat sheets from [Cheat Slips](https://www.cheatslips.com/).
 - Download individual cheat codes from the `GBAtemp.net` database.